Jucker Farm: Agrotourism

 The so-called experience farmyards (in German: Erlebnishöfe) provided by the Jucker family in Seegräben (Juckerhof) on Pfäffikersee and in Jona (Bächlihof) on Obersee lakeshore are also nationally known day-trip destinations.
 In addition to the farm shops and catering, there are for children a nature playground, a goat enclosure, seasonal self picking of fruits and an apple orchard with labyrinth and mazes.
 Nationally known are the family annual major events, including Switzerland's most important pumpkin festival from September to November: On 5 October 2014, a new international record was established by a pumpkin weighing 953.5 kg, at least for some days, but being still the biggest pumpkin in Switzerland.

 Farm restaurants

-The "HofChuchi" restaurant in Seegräben is opened 365 days a year.
+The HofChuchi restaurant in Seegräben is opened 365 days a year.
 The menu features a wide choice of seasonal and regional products cultivated by their own and also includes agricultural procuts of other local providers, as well as breakfast, lunch and dinner, the latter in winter only during limited opening times.
-The two restaurants in Seegräben and Jona offer a catering company for corporate events, seminars and private events.
+The two restaurants in Seegräben (Juckerhof) and Rapperswil-Jona (Bächlihof), canton of St. Gallen, offer a catering company for corporate events, seminars and private events.